jrvallen/web-homework/elixir/README.md

     * create_companyTransaction/1
       - added validation to verify that company has sufficient available balance
     * list_companyTransactions/1 - list transactions per specified company
-    * calculate_credit/2 - renturns tuple with map containing new `credit_line` & `available_credit` after creating a transaction.
+    * calculate_credit/2 - renturns tuple containing new `credit_line` & `available_credit` after creating a transaction.
 Amount is calculated based on if the transaction is `credit` or `debit`.
 Only used in the create_companyTransaction/1 function

   - Added `Company` resolver and updated the `User` and `Transaction` resolvers
     * Potential security risk here with a user trying to get data from another company
-    * I don't like that the front end is able to update and delete transactions
+    * I don't like that the front end is able to update and delete companies and transactions

   ### 2. Seeded the database using `seeds.exs`.
 Uses `create_companyTransaction` to update companies availalbe balance.
 Generates the following:
   - 2 merchants